MangiameliFabio/MangiameliFabio/README.md

 #### 💻 Coding Tasks
 - Implementation of player character logic
-  -  State Machine for movement and combat behaviour
+  -  State Machine for movement and combat behavior
   -  Grappling hook mechanic
   -  Modular system for replaceable arm prostheses with different combat abilities
   -  Animation system for character body and each of the arm prostheses